UMAprotocol/UMIPs/UMIPs/omnibus-prices-1.md

 ## IMPLEMENTATION

 ```
-1. Query yUSD/ETH Price from SushiSwap using 15-minutes TWAP.
+1. Query ALCX/ETH Price from SushiSwap using 15-minutes TWAP.
 2. Query the ETH/USD Price as per UMIP-6.
-3. Multiply the yUSD/ETH price by the ETH/USD price and round to 6 decimals to get the yUSD/USD price.
+3. Multiply the ALCX/ETH price by the ETH/USD price and round to 6 decimals to get the ALCX/USD price.
-4. (for USD/yUSD) Take the inverse of the result of step 3 (1/ yUSD/USD) to get the USD/yUSD price.
+4. (for USD/ALCX) Take the inverse of the result of step 3 (1/ ALCX/USD), before rounding, to get the USD/ALCX price, and round to 6 decimals.
 ```

 It should be noted that this identifier is potentially prone to attempted manipulation because of its reliance on one pricing source.
 As always, voters should ensure that their results do not differ from broad market consensus.
 This is meant to be vague as the tokenholders are responsible for defining broad market consensus.